Heterogeneous Treatment and Spillover Effects under Clustered Network Interference: Conditional Treatment and Spillover Effects and Horvitz-Thompson Estimator

 Let us denote with $\Pi$ a partition of the covariate space $\mathcal{X}$ into $M$ non-overlapping regions: $\Pi=\{\ell_{1}, \dots ,\ell_{M}\}$, where $\bigcup^{M}_{m=1}\ell_{m}=\mathcal{X}$, and with $\ell(\vx,\Pi): \mathcal{X} \rightarrow \Pi $ a function that maps each vector $\vx$ of the covariate space into a region.
 Let $N(\ell_m)$ be the size of each region $\ell_m$, with $m=1,\dots,M$, and let $V_k(\ell_m)$ be the subset of units belonging to region $\ell_m$ in cluster $k$, with $k=1,\ldots,K$.
 In the machine learning literature on CART, these non-overlapping regions are referred to as \emph{leaves}.
 For consistency, throughout we will use this terminology, regardless of whether the partition $\Pi$ has been a priori defined or is the result of a tree-based algorithm.
 In addition, to ease notation, we will drop the reference to the partition $\Pi$ from the mapping function $\ell(\cdot)$.

 When units are organized in a network, it is worth noting that a partition $\Pi$ of the covariate space divides the sample units into sub-populations according to similarities in their characteristics, regardless of their network distance.
 Hence, two connected units might belong to different regions of the partition.
-However, in an homophilous network, where the probability of forming a link depends on the similarity in certain features and, hence, connected units are likely to share similar characteristics, a partition of the the covariate space is also likely to cluster connected units together.
+However, in a homophilous network, where the probability of forming a link depends on the similarity in certain features and, hence, connected units are likely to share similar characteristics, a partition of the covariates' space is also likely to cluster connected units together (see Figure \ref{fig: partition}).